bstadie/Stat_415_Spring_2023/homework-2/README.md

 13. Compute the Jaccard matrix using the elements of Augemented Description.
 In the Jaccard matrix, entry d_ij should be the Jaccard distance between restuarant i's augmented description and restaurant j's augmented descirpiton.

-15. For Augemented Description, compute the TF-IDF score for each description.
+15. Write code that takes as input a word.
+The code should take this word and compute the TF-IDF score for each restaurant's Augmented Description.
+Using this function, which restaurant has the highest TF-IDF score for the word 'cozy?'
+What about for the word 'Chinese?'

 15. Make a list of the 100 most popular words in the Augmented Description column.
 Write two nested for loops.
 First, loop over each of the restaurant descriptions.
 For each of the restaurant descriptions, also loop over every word in the 100 most popular words list.
 Compute the TF-IDF score for that word.
 The result should be 64 TF-IDF vectors of length 100, one for each restaurant.